Frequently Asked Questions

 Do you do shows or concerts?

-Do we have to participate in the recital / concert / showcase?
+Do we have to participate in the concert?

 Why Do you have a Cancellation Policy?